michelgrootjans/python-katas/readme.md

 ## TDD
 to start the python kata run:
-> docker-compose run kata
+> docker-compose run tdd

-You can then start writing tests in the `bowling` directory
+You can then start writing tests in the `tests` directory

 ## BDD
 to start the BDD run:
 > docker-compose run bdd

-You can then start writing features in the `bdd` directory
+You can then start writing features in the `features` directory